 Multiple Loss Rate search (MLRsearch) tests use new search algorithm implemented in FD.io CSIT project.
 MLRsearch discovers multiple packet throughput rates in a single search, with each rate associated with a different Packet Loss Ratio (PLR) criteria.

 Two throughput measurements used in FD.io CSIT are Non-Drop Rate (NDR, with zero packet loss, PLR=0) and Partial Drop Rate (PDR, with packet loss rate not greater than the configured non-zero PLR).

-If needed, MLRsearch can be easily adopted to discover more throughput rates with different pre-defined PLRs.
+If needed, next version of MLRsearch can be easily adopted to discover more throughput rates with different pre-defined PLRs.

 All throughput rates are always bi-directional aggregates of two equal (symmetric) uni-directional packet rates received and reported by an external traffic generator.

 Detailed description of the MLRsearch algorithm is included in the IETF draft draft-vpolak-mkonstan-mlrsearch that is in the process of being standardized in the IETF Benchmarking Methodology Working Group (BMWG).

 MLRsearch is also available as a PyPI (Python Package Index) library.